jthuyngo/hassavocado/README.md

 http://www.hassavocadoboard.com/retail/volume-and-price-data

 The project will forcus on:
- * Model selection for Price Prediction of Avocado in whole dataset
+ * Machine Learning Model selection for Price Prediction of Avocado in whole dataset
  * Prediction of Avocado Price based on timeseries to evaluate the expansion likelihood.